IgniteUI/igniteui-docfx/en/components/navdrawer.md

 ### Using Angular Router

-In order to use the angular router, first we need to import it from `@angular/router` and create an instance of the router in our constructor.
+To use the Angular Router, first, we need to import git from `@angular/router` and create an instance of the router in our constructor.
 Then we have to define our navigation items using the router for their link values.

 ```typescript